Podili

-Podili is a Municipality Town in Prakasam district of the Indian state of Andhra Pradesh.
+Podili is a Municipality Town in Markapuram district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Podili mandal.
 Podili is also known as Prudulapuri.
 Before British rule its name was "Prudulapuri" meaning "Head quarters of the universe".
 There is purana reference to this related to Prudhu Chakravarthi.

 Etymology

 Podili is also known as Prudhilapuri.
 Before British rule its name was "Prudhilapuri" meaning "Head quarters of the universe".
 There is purana reference to this related to Prudhu Chakravarthi.
 Podili Hill is very famous with name of Podili Konda.

 Transport

 Podili is connected by road to all cities in Andhra Pradesh by Andhra Pradesh State Road Transport Corporation, Operated by its own depot.
 Railway line.
 Nadikudi-srikalahasthi is passing (under construction) through the town.